The Digital Swiss 5 – Five races, five victories and five days of top-level cycling racing.

-The ongoing situation related to the corona virus pandemic called for a new approach to cycle racing, for professional teams and the many fans around the world.
-A platform was required to deliver a professional sporting event, while at the same time complying with the epidemic regulations of all countries.
-Based on a close and intensive collaboration, the Tour de Suisse, ROUVY, Velon and Swiss Television were able to implement the racing series "The Digital Swiss 5" within a few weeks.
+The current situation around the coronavirus pandemic called for a new way to provide a new platform for cycling racing, professional teams and the many fans around the world.
+A platform in favour of a professional sports event, which had to comply with all epidemic regulations of all countries.
+Based on a close and intensive cooperation, the Tour de Suisse, ROUVY, Velon and Swiss Television were able to realize the race series “The Digital Swiss 5” within a few weeks.

-Only due to great support from the Tour de Suisse sponsors and various media partners domestically and internationally, "The Swiss Digital 5" was made possible.
-As a result, this premiere event benefitted from wide media coverage and thus attracted considerable public interest.
-This interest was also enhanced by a new and extensive TV production by SRF sport.
-During each race a cyclist was featured in the TV studio, 16 webcams collected live footage of cyclists competing all over the world and the Rouvy platform delivered various performance information which had to be continuously coordinated and arranged into an exciting production.
+Thanks to the great support of the Tour de Suisse sponsors and the various media partners as well as worldwide coverage, “The Swiss Digital 5” was made possible in the first place.
+As a result, this premiere was able to benefit from a very wide media coverage and received corresponding public attention.
+Public perception was also made possible by a novel and extensive TV production by SRF sport.
+While one driver was on the TV studio every day, 16 webcams of drivers from all over the world and a wide range of possibilities on the Rouvy platform had to be constantly coordinated and arranged in an exciting production.

-During the five digital races, the cycling pros were connected through their racing bikes by smart roller trainers directly to the ROUVY app.
-Each cyclist could see his position in the race and himself as a 3D avatar image.
-At the same time, the smart roller trainer applied the respective resistance to the pedals - depending on the topography of the track.
+During the five digital races, the cycling pros were connected live on their racing bikes by smart roller trainers and the ROUVY app.
+On his monitor the racer saw his position in the race and himself as a real-life video image.
+At the same time, the smart roller trainer gave the respective resistance to the pedals – depending on the topography of the track.

-The new format "The Digital Swiss 5" read like a who's who of the international cycling elite.
-This was also a sign of the great interest shown by professional cyclists:
+The new format “The Digital Swiss 5” has been taken up by the who’s who of the cycling elite.
+This also showed the great interest on the part of professional sports:

-Current world champion Mads Pedersen (Trek-Segafredo), Olympic champion Greg van Avermaet (Team CCC), last season's high-flyer Julian Alaphilippe (Deceuninck-Quickstep), Belgian rising star Remco Evenpoel (Deceuninck-Quickstep), winner of Paris-Nice 2020 Max Schachmann (Bora Hansgrohe), UCI Hour record holder Victor Campanaerts (NTT Pro Cycling), GC riders Primoz Roglic (Jumbo-Visma), Adam Yates (Mitchelton-Scott) and the winner of all three Grand Tours Vincenzo Nibali (Trek-Segafredo) - they were all there.
+World Champion Mads Pedersen (Trek-Segafredo), Olympic Champion Greg van Avermaet (Team CCC), last season’s high-flyer Julian Alaphilippe (Deceuninck-Quickstep), Belgian “wunderkind” Remco Evenpoel (Deceuninck-Quickstep), winner of Paris-Nice 2020 Max Schachmann (Bora Hansgrohe), Hour record holder Victor Campanaerts (NTT Pro Cycling), overall classification rider Primoz Roglic (Jumbo-Visma), Adam Yates (Mitchelton-Scott) up to the winner of all three Grand Tours Vincenzo Nibali (Trek-Segafredo) – they were all there.

 And Switzerland was also at the start with all the big names:

-Swiss champion Sébastian Reichenbach (Groupama-FDJ), TdS stage winner 2018 Stefan Küng (Groupama-FDJ), Switzerland's most successful active athlete Michael Albasini (Mitchelton-Scott) as well as Silvan Dillier and Mathias Frank (both AG2R La Mondiale).
-The record mountain bike world champion Nino Schurter was also a special guest representing the Swiss national team.
+Swiss champion Sébastian Reichenbach (Groupama-FDJ), TdS stage winner 2018 Stefan Küng (Groupama-FDJ), Switzerland’s most successful athlete Michael Albasini (Mitchelton-Scott) as well as Silvan Dillier and Mathias Frank (both AG2R La Mondiale).
+The record mountain bike world champion Nino Schurter was also a special guest and was part of the Swiss national team.

-The five races from April 22 - 26 demanded everything from the pros of the 16 WorldTour and 3 wildcard teams including the Swiss national team.
-The climbs to Leukerbad, the Nufenen Pass and over the Lukmanier Pass are certainly not a walk in the park in reality or virtually.
-There was struggle and suffering - just as in any other professional race.
-Thanks to webcams in the cyclists' homes, it was possible to follow the suffering firsthand and even compare the riders with one another.
-It became apparent that primarily the riders who could constantly push high wattages were able to take advantage.
-Highlights included the victory of Stefan Küng in his home race around Frauenfeld as well as an exciting chase to take victory over Michael Matthews in the fourth race.
-Besides Küng, Rohan Dennis were also able to win two races.
-Nicolas Roche completes the illustrious winners' list.
+The five races from 22nd to 26th April have given the professionals from 16 WorldTour and 3 Wildcard teams including of the Swiss national team.
+The ascents to Leukerbad, the Nufenen Pass and over the Lukmanier Pass are neither in reality nor virtually a walk in the park.
+It was fought and suffered – just like in any other professional race.
+Thanks to webcams at the riders’ homes, the suffering could be followed and even the riders could be compared.
+It turned out that especially those drivers who can push constantly high wattages could benefit from it.
+The victories of Stefan Küng in his home race around Frauenfeld and the nerve-racking duel with Michael Matthews will go down in history as highlights.
+Besides Küng, Rohan Dennis also won two races.
+Nicolas Roche completes the illustrious list of winners.

-Stefan Küng (Groupama - FDJ) describes the races as very hard and with real racing feeling.
-All the athletes were very ambitious and accordingly they all gave their best performances.
-What is also fascinating about this format is that despite the large distances between the riders, they can all compete against each other.
+Stefan Küng (Groupama – FDJ) describes the races as very hard and with real racing feeling.
+All the athletes were very ambitious and had accordingly called upon their top performances.
+What is also fascinating about this format is that despite the large distances between the drivers, they can all compete against each other.

-Silvan Dillier (AG2R La Mondiale) welcomes the fact that in the ROUVY system one is not in a completely artificial landscape, which he at least tried to enjoy during the very tough races.
+Silvan Dillier (AG2R La Mondiale) welcomes the fact that in the ROUVY system you are not driving in a completely artificial landscape, which he at least tried to enjoy during the tough races.

 Nicolas Roche (Team Sunweb) was thrilled about “The Digital Swiss 5” line-up by his team and is happy about his race win after a total of five weeks of preparation.